synmetrix/synmetrix/docs/interface/datasources/README.md

 ## How to

-1. Click on the "Connect" button, located in the top right corner of the page.
+1. Click on the "Connect" button.

 ![Datasource Connect button](/docs/images/datasources1.png)

 2. A list of available datasource types will be displayed.
 Select the desired type from the options presented.